zanuka/bitmaster/README.md

 **Mining transactions in blocks:**
 - unverified transactions are added to new blocks
 - miners can then mine the block once previous block from network is received
-- once solutions are found, the miner wins that block as reward
-- reward block is then added to global blockchain and is now spendable